 2 wks - My team or myself will see you for a dressing and suture removal, xrays, advance range of motion.
-Pain will the limiting factor and you are allowed to advance based on your comfort
+Pain will the limiting factor and you are allowed to advance based on your comfort.
+If the tibial sesamoid was removed, you will need to wear a toe spacer for another 4wks.

-8 wks - I will see you again for repeat check if you have questions
+8 wks - I will see you again for repeat check and most are doing quite well at this point